Biosand filter: Protozoa

 In one lab test the biosand filter removed more than 99.9% of protozoa.
 In tests for one type of protozoa, Giardia lamblia, the filter removed 100% over 29 days of use.
 It removed 99.98% of the oocysts of another protozoa, Cryptosporidium sp., possibly due to their smaller size.
 This removal was comparable with that of the slow sand filter.

 Health benefits

 Studies in the Dominican Republic and Cambodia conducted by the University of North Carolina and the University of Nevada show that BSF use reduced the occurrence of diarrheal diseases by 47% in all age groups.
 In a study conducted by CAWST in Haiti, 95% of 187 households believed their water quality had improved since using biosand filters to clean it.
 80% of users stated that their families’ health had improved since implementation.
-Such health perceptions on the use of biosand filter has shown to be more positive in long-term users.
+Such health perceptions on the use of biosand filters has shown to be more positive in long-term users.